jamesottinger/MoneyWatch/README.md

 ### Fetching stock quotes

 MoneyWatch now pulls stock quotes from Alpha Vantage's free API.
-You can optain a free API key for Alpha Vantage (https://www.alphavantage.co).
+You can optain a free API key from Alpha Vantage (https://www.alphavantage.co).
 Then, add your personal API key to the moneywatchconfig.py file as alphavantage_apikey="yourkey".

 ### Screenshots